addyosmani/backbone-fundamentals/index.md

 * **Mediator**: The mediator has a varying role depending on just how you wish to implement it.
 In my article, I mention using it as a module manager with the ability to start and stop modules at will, however when it comes to Backbone, I feel that simplifying it down to the role of a central 'controller' that provides pub/sub capabilities should suffice.
 One can of course go all out in terms of building a module system that supports module starting, stopping, pausing etc, however the scope of this is outside of this chapter.
 * **Facade**: This acts as a secure middle-layer that both abstracts an application core (Mediator) and relays messages from the modules back to the Mediator so they don't touch it directly.
 The Facade also performs the duty of application security guard; it checks event notifications from modules against a configuration (permissions.js, which we will look at later) to ensure requests from modules are only processed if they are permitted to execute the behavior passed.

-For ease of reference, I sometimes refer to these three patterns grouped together as Aura (a word that means subtle, luminous light).
+F

 ### Practical

 For the practical section of this chapter, we'll be extending the well-known Backbone Todo application using the three patterns mentioned above.
-The complete code for this section can be found here: https://github.com/addyosmani/backbone-aura and should ideally be run on at minimum, a local HTTP server.

 The application is broken down into AMD modules that cover everything from Backbone models through to application-level modules.
 The views publish events of interest to the rest of the application and modules can then subscribe to these event notifications.